What are the health benefits of yoga poses?

 A study was carried out to find out if yoga positively impacts the health effects of stress on the immune system.
 It turned out that yoga resists the impairment of cellular immunity induced during examination stress.

-Many people are living with chronic pain.
-But what many don't know is that yoga can help treat chronic pain or manage its symptoms.
+Many people who are living with chronic pain are unaware that yoga can help treat chronic pain or manage its symptoms.

-If you are experiencing menopause pain, menstrual pain, pain in the lower back and neck, or arthritic pain, yoga can help relieve the symptoms.
-Yoga International suggested that you do restorative yoga to help you go past your most challenging days.
+If you are experiencing menopausal symptoms, menstrual pain, lower back pain, neck pain, or arthritic pain, yoga can help relieve the symptoms.
+Yoga International suggests that you do restorative yoga to help you get past your most challenging days.

 References